 Suspension of wrongful trading

-The Act provides that, when calculating a director's liability for any negative change in a company's financial position as a result of wrongful trading, there will be a presumption that the directors of a company are not responsible for any worsening of its financial position during the period 1 March 2020 to 30 June 2020.
+The Act provided that, when calculating a director's liability for any negative change in a company's financial position as a result of wrongful trading, there would be a presumption that the directors of a company are not responsible for any worsening of its financial position during the period 1 March 2020 to 30 September 2020 (extended from 30 June 2020 under the Bill).
+The Government also confirmed that this is intended to be a non-rebuttable presumption (i.e. it will not be open to the Courts to find that a director's actions have in fact caused a negative change to the company's financial position during this period).

-It should be noted that this is a limited protection, relating only to directors' potential liability for wrongful trading.
+It should also be noted that the protection for the periods from 1 March 2020 to 30 September 2020 and 26 November 2020 up to 30 April 2021 is limited, relating only to directors' potential liability for wrongful trading.
 It does not have any impact on directors' duties generally, or on liability for fraudulent trading, for example.
-However, it should give directors a degree of comfort for continuing to trade their businesses whilst at risk of becoming insolvency due to the ongoing crisis.

 What does this mean for you?